anveshkolluri93/react-native-oauth/README.md

 In order for our app to load through these callbacks, we need to tell our iOS app that we want to load them.
 In order to do that, we'll have to create some URL schemes to register our app.
 Some providers require specific schemes (mentioned later).

-These URL schemes can be added by navigating to to the `info` panel of our app in Xcode (see screenshot).
+These URL schemes can be added by navigating to the `info` panel of our app in Xcode (see screenshot).

 ![](./resources/info-panel.png)